w314/notes/javaNotes/javaQA.md

 - stores a value in the variable
 - only work as long as the new variable is of the same datatype

-### 2-1.2 What do a pair of opening and closing curly braces represent?
+### 2 {} What do a pair of opening and closing curly braces represent?

-### 3-1.3 What is the difference between source code and bytecode?
+### 3 source code vs bytecode What is the difference between source code and bytecode?

 - Compilation means to transform a program written in a high-level programming language from `source code` into `object code` / `bytecode`.
 - `.java` -> `.class`

-### 4-1.4 What is the difference in syntax between calling a method and creating a method?
+### 4 method call vs create syntax What is the difference in syntax between calling a method and creating a method?

-### 5-1.5 What is a method?
+### 5 What is a method?

 > Block of reusable code that can be invoked again and again.